ebp-group/Switzerland_Tilemap/README.md

 ## Formats
 * SVG in CH1903 LV03
+* Shapefile in Web Mercator (EPSG 3857) for use in web mapping frameworks such as https://cartodb.com
 * Shapefile in CH1903 LV03
 * Shapefile in CH1903+ LV95
 * Example ArcGIS 10.3. project illustrating the use of the shapefiles